acmeguy/as-sdk/docs/README.md

   - [REFERENCES](as-event-relations#references)
   - [OBSERVES](as-event-relations#observes)

+Pleas read the [AS Event relations](as-event-relations) for more information on Event Relations (Roles) in Activity Stream.

 ## Composing a AS Entity Message
 Entity messages are used to send information regarding business entities to Activity Stream but entity information can also be embedded in event messages.
 Entity messages can also be used to collect time series information for any business entity.